biosustain/potion/docs/quickstart.rst

                                                        required if their columns are not `nullable` and do not have a `default`. read_only_fields       ---                             A list of fields that are returned by the resource but are ignored in `POST` and `PATCH` requests.
-Useful for e.g. timestamps. allowed_filters        ``'*'``                         Used to configure what properties of an item can be filtered and what filters are allowed. write_only_fields      ---                              A list of fields that can be written to but are not returned.
+Useful for e.g. timestamps. filters                ``True``                        Used to configure what properties of an item can be filtered and what filters can be used. write_only_fields      ---                             A list of fields that can be written to but are not returned.
 For secret stuff. title                  ---                             JSON-schema title declaration description            ---                             JSON-schema description declaration manager                :class:`SQLAlchemyManager`      A :class:`Manager` class that takes care of reading from and writing to the data store